cube-drone/rt0/players-guide/src/player/magic.md

 ## ♉︎ Taurus - Bull

 ### Combat - Bull's Strength
-Place The Magician on Taurus, as well as 1 other card of any value.
-(Clever: 2 Cards / Dull: 0 Cards) Discard 1 card from Taurus at the beginning of every turn.
+Place The Magician on Aries.
-While Taurus has a card on it, the player is **Strong**.
+While Aries has The Magician on it, the player is **Strong**.

 ### Skill - Bull's Strength
 When making any "GYM - Movement, Sport & Dance" check, you can flip Taurus upside-down